SashaD826/Portfolio/README.md

 Here, I share a couple of projects where I used various methods to uncover key data insights.
 Each showcases my enthusiasm for turning data into clear, impactful solutions.

 ### Bike Sales Breakdown
-  **Description:** The dataset contains information about bike store sales over a month.
+  **Description:** The dataset captures detailed sales data from a bike store over a one-month period, encompassing key metrics such as product descriptions, revenue, profits, production cost, customer details and transaction dates.

-  **Problem:** A certain amount of data cleaning is required.
+  **Problem:** The dataset requires targeted data cleaning to ensure accuracy and usability, including handling missing values, standardizing product descriptions, and correcting inconsistencies in transaction dates or sales figures.

   **Goal:** To analyse the sales history of the store and extract insights on its performance, show crucial KPIs, search for potential improvements.